dootsnaps/Chunky-Lookbook/Lighting.md

 ## Tab 2: Lighting

   This tab contains the lighting settings, including the intensity of the sky, emitter, and sun lights.
-You can also toggle emitter and sunlight here, and change the azimuth, alititude, and color of the sunlight.
+You can also toggle emitters and sunlight here, and change the azimuth, alititude, and color of the sunlight.
 Here's a screenie:

   <img src="https://i.imgur.com/uEKiKp0.png"  class="inline"/>